 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each brown and white, hard gelatin capsule (No. 4) with "ACTAVIS" in black lettering contains acitretin 10 mg.
-Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, and sodium ascorbate; gelatin capsule shell: iron oxide (yellow, black, and red) and titanium dioxide.
+Each brown and white, hard gelatin capsule with "10" in black ink contains acitretin 10 mg.
+Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, sodium ascorbate, iron oxide and titanium dioxide.

-Each brown and yellow, hard gelatin capsule (No. 1) with "ACTAVIS" in black lettering contains acitretin 25 mg.
-Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, and sodium ascorbate; gelatin capsule shell: iron oxide (yellow, black, and red) and titanium dioxide.
+Each brown and yellow, hard gelatin capsule with "25" in black ink contains acitretin 25 mg.
+Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, sodium ascorbate,iron oxide, and titanium dioxide.

 How should I use this medication?

-The recommended starting dose of acitretin is 25 mg once daily.
+The recommended starting dose of acitretin to treat severe psoriasis is 25 mg once daily.
 If the desired effect has not been seen after 4 weeks and side effects have been tolerated, your doctor may increase the dose to 50 mg once daily.
 The maximum dose is 75 mg once a day.

 Acitretin should be taken once daily with food or just after a meal.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.